 The electrical equipment at Nursery is PAT tested annually by our known contractor.
 Plug sockets are generally high and out of children's reach.
 Covers are used to protect from children from electric shock when sockets are low.
-Plug sockets must not be over-loaded with adapters.
-Outdoor electric sockets are at a high level and covered under shelter or have specialist outdoor socket safety covers.
+Plug sockets must not be over loaded with adapters.
+Outdoor electric sockets are at a high level and covered under shelter and or with specialist outdoor socket safety covers.

-Section 16: What is COSHH and how does COSHH affect Nursery?
+What is COSHH and how does COSHH affect Nursery?
+What is COSHH?